ARMmbed/mbed-os-5-docs/docs/refs/api/networking/cellular.md

 		* Lighter memory footprint.
 		* Lighter flash footprint.
    * Cons
-		* Needs chip-specific implementation of an abstraction layer over AT-sockets to glue them together with standard Mbed OS NSAPI sockets.
+		* Needs to provide a chip-specific interface between AT-sockets and Mbed OS NSAPI sockets.
 		* Subtle variations in different on-chip network stacks and NSAPI implementations make maintenance difficult and require more testing.
 		* Limited capabilities in some instances.